 Overview

-Analytical business typically requires analyzing massive amounts of data, which places high demands on the query capabilities and data management capabilities of the database.
-OceanBase Database partitions a table into multiple data subsets based on the partitioning key, thereby improving query efficiency and data management capabilities:
+Analytical workloads typically require the analysis and computation of large volumes of data, which places high demands on the query capabilities and data management of the database.
+OceanBase Database partitions a table into multiple data subsets based on the partitioning key, which enhances query efficiency and data management capabilities:

-- Improved query efficiency: Partition pruning reduces the amount of irrelevant data that needs to be scanned.
+- Improved query efficiency: Partition pruning reduces the scanning of irrelevant data.

-- Data maintenance: Supports data management at the partition level, such as data archiving and cleanup.
+- Data maintenance: Supports data management at the partition level, such as archiving and cleaning.

 Role of partitions in OceanBase Database

-This design provides fundamental advantages for analytical business: when the storage or computing capacity of a single node reaches its limit, you can simply add more nodes and redistribute the partitions to achieve nearly linear horizontal scaling, easily handling petabyte-scale data.
+This design provides fundamental advantages for analytical workloads: when a single node's storage or computing capacity reaches its limit, you can simply add more nodes and redistribute the partitions to achieve nearly linear horizontal scaling, easily handling petabyte-scale data.

 Partition pruning improves query efficiency

--- Create a table t1 with four hash partitions, where the partitioning key is c2.
+-- Create a table t1 with four hash partitions based on the c2 column.

 CREATE TABLE t1(c1 INT, c2 INT) PARTITION BY HASH(c2) PARTITIONS 4;